Lukega13/Snake/README.md

 # Snake
 The old snake game, but in JavaScript!

-OBS: The code is well comented so I strongly recomend reading it!
+OBS: The code is well commented so I strongly recommend reading it!

 ## How it works
 To build this software I divided the project in 6 steps: